 4 Key Fundraising Metrics

 While there is a limitless pile of data and metrics that you could aggregate, it’s important to concentrate only on the metrics that make sense for your organization.
 Otherwise, the chances are you’ll get lost in a sea of numbers and have nothing to show for it.
 To help you boil down what’s important, we’ve listed our top 4 fundraising metrics which every organization should track:

 1: Donor Retention Rate

-Donor retention rate is just what it sounds like … the percentage of donors that are renewed from one time period to another, commonly year over year.
-By focusing on the donor retention rate, you’ll find the ability to lower your solicitation costs, since retaining donors is a whole lot cheaper than finding new ones.
-Retaining donors is also a sure fire way to increase a donor’s lifetime value, which is the next metric on our list.
+Donor retention rate is just what it sounds like: the percentage of donors that your nonprofit retains after the first donation, with a year maximum between donations.
+A high retention rate usually correlates to low solicitation costs, since you’re able to collect donations from donors who already know and care about your organization instead of searching for new ones.
+Retaining donors is also a surefire way to increase a donor’s lifetime value, which is the next metric on our list.

 2: Lifetime Value

 The best way to increase your fundraising efficiency is by maximizing your donor’s lifetime value.
 Simply said, the lifetime value is the net amount you can expect to receive from a single donor.
 This metric is simple to forecast and tracks gains over a period of time.
 The beauty of this metric is that is shows the true value of your fundraising events.
 Even if you were to break even during a fundraising event, the lifetime value from any newly on-boarded donors can be attributed to the event’s success.